louisrubet/rpn/test/026-parse-program.md

 `<< prog`

--> stack should be «prog»
+-> stack should be « prog »

 `del`